Bicycle Network: Metro Routes

 - Intersections will be treated with green surfacing to increase the visibility of cyclists; and

 - Intersection of Chapel Street and Alexandra Avenue to be modified to allow cyclists continuous flow access between the off road path and on road bike lanes.

 It is puzzling why these welcome but straightforward works are costing so much money.

 This section of the street is controlled by VicRoads while the remainder is a Stonnington Council responsibility.

-The fact that the proposal was announced by the acting Planning Minister, Michael O'Brien, and that the $1.05 million is from the Department of Planning and Community Development, suggest desperation, an attempt to head off criticism of the government by the 'Bike Budget - Bring it Back campaign'.
+The fact that the proposal was announced by the acting Planning Minister, Michael O'Brien, and that the $1.05 million is from the Department of Transport, Planning and Local Infrastructure, suggest desperation, an attempt to head off criticism of the government by the 'Bike Budget - Bring it Back campaign'.

 The Baillieu Government made an election commitment to spend $270,000 on improvements along the entire length of Chapel Street from Dandenong Road up to the Yarra River.

 VicRoads were ready to fund this project and had submitted plans to Stonnington Council earlier this year (refer story, below).